jansabbe/petindr_elm_kata/README.md

 ## 6. Displaying Chat based on url

-- When you open the chat application with `http://localhost:8000/index.html#chat/1`, you should be chatting with Princess.
 - When you open the chat application with `http://localhost:8000/index.html#chat/:petid`, you should be chatting with the corresponding pet to `:petid`.
+So for example when you go to `http://localhost:8000/index.html#chat/1`, you should be chatting with Princess.
+- Changing the url to a different id should also update your page to the corresponding pet.

 Hints:
 - Have a look at [UrlParser](http://package.elm-lang.org/packages/evancz/url-parser/latest).
 Think about what the **only thing** is you require when opening the _Chat_ page.